-The scam targets those that so many people those looking for online jobs and those looking for long term jobs.
+The scam targets so many people those looking for online jobs and those looking for long-term jobs.
 The criminals take advantage of the need for someone to have a job or even a better job.
 Those who are doing online jobs have lost a few times.
 The criminals will ask you to get out of the platform into Facebook, email or Skype.
 They can now manipulate you.
-Some will promise you a lot of money but will need you to have some security before to access the job.
+Some will promise you a lot of money but will need you to have some security before accessing the job.
 Others will use the opportunity to get as much personal information as possible and, use it to commit crimes.
 Some jobs scams

 Paid surveys scams